Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Experimental Study

 Table~\ref{tbl:counts} lists the number of minimal and minimum explanations that were enumerated in Section~\ref{sec:runtime-enumerate} using the oracle based on VoTE (Algorithm~\ref{algo:oracle}), together with the total number of input variables each model accepts, and how many variables that are referenced during prediction (i.e., $V_f$, as defined by Definition~\ref{def:var-ref-tree}).

 We can clearly see that the number of explanations varies greatly, both between different models and between different predictions made by the same model.
 We also see that the number of referenced variables seems to have a large impact on the average (avg) and maximal (max) number of explanations computed for a particular prediction.
-In several cases, there are more than 100,000 minimal explanations to choose from.
 Furthermore, we see that there are significantly fewer minimum than minimal explanations, often by several orders of magnitude.
-In the most extreme case (the sonar dataset), there are 50 referenced variables, up to 132,654 minimal explanations for a single prediction, and up to 609 minimum explanations.
+In the most extreme case (the sonar dataset), there are 50 referenced variables, up to 576,834 minimal explanations for a single prediction, and up to 609 minimum explanations.
 Another insight is that there are several models in which very few of the possible variables are actually used in predictions (i.e. referenced by the model).
-The extreme case is promoters that uses only one variable out of the 58 possible variables were used in predictions.
+The extreme case is the promoters model, which uses only a single input variable out of the 58 possible ones.